Tricked-dev/tricked.dev/src/pages/about.md

 - Created driver for another label printer with a display to print their printing language from my console & linux and made it display a rickroll on the internal printer display
 - Created a [Wled light panels](/assets/PXL_20250331_125406114.jpg#preview) that turn on and off depending on the state of my machine

+---

+And of-course Anime and Manhwa shows i recently watched and enjoyed and are not Frieren, JJK, and rezero lol:
+- Eminence in shadow
+- Bocchie The Rock
+- A certain scientific railgun
+- Apothocary diaries
+- And of-course the entire EVA franchise !!
+Currently also learning 日本 as you can probably notice from my latest blog post at the time maybe i'll watch some unique stuff after i get a hand on it

+Tbf these all above are still in most top 100 lists but nevertheless a bit more unique Now manhwa:
+- The Greatest estate developer
+- The beginning after the end
+- Omniscient reader
+- SSS-Class revival hunter
+These are even less unique but im guessing youve never read a manhwa so these are a good starting point :\)
 #### Selfhosting

 My main hobby next to development is selfhosting, I enjoy finding new projects on github and putting them on my server at home to use for my own needs, for example im hosting [Kanidm](https://github.com/kanidm/kanidm) as login shield for almost all my services the latest service i am selfhosting is [linkwarden](https://github.com/linkwarden/linkwarden).
 [Immich](https://github.com/immich-app/immich) is by far my favorite selfhosted service though.